2. Institutional Authority for Human Research Protection

 The University's Research Integrity (RI) and the IRB have the authority to ensure

 - the rights and welfare of research participants are protected and

 - human subject research meets regulatory and institutional requirements.

 The federal regulations for the protection of human subjects exempt some research activities from the requirements for IRB review (§46.101(b)).
-The University has designated the RIO to review and authorize exempt research.
+The University has designated the RI to review and authorize exempt research.
 For more information about exempt categories of research, see the exempt research policy sections.